The Wireless Outdoor Cinema Company

 The Wireless Outdoor Cinema Company launched in the spring of 2020 after a year of experimenting with the right setup.

-After a massive layoff four years ago, "I took a break," he said.
-"I knew I wanted to do something different in my career, and get more in tune with building again, being outside.
+After a large corporate layoff four years ago, "I took a break," he said.
+"I knew I wanted to do something different in my career, and get back to my passion of wood working and being outside.
 This idea just kind of laid into that at the right time.
 I love what I do.
 I'm growing it."

-Step one was deciding screens on the market didn't fit his movie viewing vision.
+Step one was deciding on screen frame systems on the market that didn't fit his movie-viewing vision.

-"I know from past experience, getting anything inflatable, has a short shelf life before a little tear or leak happens within the seams and knew the air screen cinemas on the market was not going to make the cut'" Morton said.
+"I know from experience, getting anything inflatable has the potential of getting tears or leaks and knew the air screen cinemas on the market were not going to make the cut," Morton said.

-Step two was deciding projector stands on the market didn't fit that vision either.
+Step two was deciding on projector stands on the market, which didn't fit that vision either.

-Like a DVD player, laptop, receiver or tuner.
+Like a DVD player, laptop, receiver, tuner, battery station, or bluetooth speakers.

-He sells frames between 8- and 12-feet wide to fit 96-inch to 150-inch diagonal screens.
-Once the frames are set up outdoors, they're built to stay out year-round but remain moveable around the yard.
-Screens hang on a grommet system and take less than two minutes to attach, Morton said.
+He sells 12-foot wide screen frame systems to fit 150-inch diagonal screens.
+Once the screen frames are set up outdoors, they're built to stay out year-round but remain moveable around the yard.
+Screen options include manual pull-down projector screens and cinematic grommet hole screens, which take less than two minutes to attach, Morton said.

-Frames and projector stands are built out of a lightweight cedar in his wood shop and take two to three days.
-Sales so far have been within Maine, but he's able to travel within a four-hour radius to New Hampshire, Massachusetts and Vermont to deliver and setup.
+Screen Frame Systems are built out of 4" x 4" pressure-treated lumber and projector stands are built out of a lightweight pinewood in his wood shop and take two to three days.
+Sales so far have been within Maine, but he can travel all over New England to deliver and set up for customers.

-His favorite two movies to watch under the stars are "Lost Boys," "which brings me back to being a teenager hanging out with my friends and family watching Halloween movies," and "Tombstone," "which brings me back to my youth watching western cowboy movies with my dad."
+His favorite two movies to watch under the stars are "Lost Boys," "which brings me back to being a teenager hanging out with friends and family watching Halloween movies," and "Tombstone," "which reminds me of watching Western movies with my dad."

 Press Contact